 Actress, singer and dancer Dianna Agron has just concluded a 4-day residence at the famed Café Carlyle, where she sang cover songs from some of her favorite artists – Bob Dylan, to name one.
 Her performance – which was praised by audience members and critics alike – marks the continuation of what has been a busy two years; Dianna starred in not one, but two indie films, traveled the globe, became a resident of NYC…. and did I mention, she also fell in love?
 She has several new projects up her sleeve, and is back on the big screen this fall, with her new film Novitiate.

-Miu Miu Shearling Jacket price available upon request Miu Miu Silk Dress Miu Miu Necklace Betony Vernon Rings
+Shearling Jacket Miu Miu Silk Dress Miu Miu Necklace Miu Miu Rings Betony Vernon

 Phoebe de Croisset When did you start singing?